lukaskabc/StargateJourney/stargate_network/stargate_iris.md

 In some future release, an option to control the iris with computers will be added

 Currently, it's only possible to control the iris with redstone, using the **basic interface**.
-Additionally, you can use Garage Door Opener (GDO) to open iris remotely.
+Additionally, you can use a Garage Door Opener (GDO) to open the iris remotely.

 {: .warning }
 If you don't know redstone well, pay attention to each block and its direction, comparators and repeaters don't work both ways.